 Scouts of today have grown up hearing words such as ecosystem, biodiversity, and climate change.
 They recognize the need for, and the benefits of, conserving natural resources.
 Scouts understand that we all must work together for the betterment of the land, forests, wildlife, air, and water.

 Much has been accomplished in recent years by individual Scouts and through unit conservation Good Turns.
 Much more needs to be done.

 Support Your Local Conservationists

-The Conservation Good Turn is an opportunity for Cub Scout packs, Boy Scout troops, Varsity Scout teams, and Venturing crews to join with conservation or environmental organizations (federal, state, local, or private) to carry out a conservation Good Turn in their home communities.
+The Conservation Good Turn Award is an opportunity for Cub Scout packs, Scout troops and Venturing crews to join with conservation or environmental organizations (federal, state, local, or private) to carry out a conservation Good Turn in their home communities.

 - The Scouting unit contacts a conservation agency and offers to carry out a Good Turn project.

 - The agency identifies a worthwhile and needed project that the unit can accomplish.

 - Working together in the local community, the unit and the agency plan the details and establish the date, time, and location for carrying out the project.